TheJacksonLaboratory/CUP-AI-Dx/README.md

     --model inception \ # default is `inception` --models-dir "path/to/models" \ # default is `$(pwd)/models`
 ```
-Once finished, the primary classifier will predict the overall accuracy and top5 accuracy on the screen directly.
-You can also check by class performacne and confusion matrix in the auto-generated `output/` folder.
+Once finished, the primary classifier will give the overall accuracy and top5 accuracy pridiction results on the screen directly.
+Other results including by class performance and confusion matrix are stored in the auto-generated `output/` directory.

 ## Running the subtype classifier code